corerd/CRDScrollSwitch/README.md

 In the `Gimp` folder you can find the GIMP image file from which the default `CRDScrollSwitch image` has been converted.

+The `CRDScrollSwitch` class is deployed together a demo iPhone app to show various use case scenarios.
+It has been developed as an Xcode 4.6.2 project targeting iOS 6.1.

 CREDITS